RedFlake-stud/UniversityProject_me/README.md

 - Staff availability (doctors, nurses (input all personel who will be in the operation, two button presses to start and end timer))
 - Empty beds, their rooms (button press to increase amount of patients in room)
 - Check whether the hospital can accept emergency patients (staff available, there is a room)
+- Set people for operations (menu featuring, doctors, nurses, sorting A-Z, non available at the bottom)